Pathway Management Can Contain Virus

 Like all infectious diseases, the highly contagious coronavirus spreads in multiple ways, which means that pathway management and pathway aversion are the first line of defense.
 Pathway management is more important than a vaccine at the moment.
 People are pathways.
 Everything that we touch is a potential pathway.

 Ironically, the United States leads the world with more than 117,000 deaths, yet the disease supposedly originated in China.
 If China were ground zero, it would lead the world in deaths.
 China is a red herring.
 It probably started in the United States.
 The question is why and why is it being covered up?
 Those pointing the finger to take attention from their own mismanagement are likely complicit.
 It’s hard to know whom to believe as leaders keep blowing smoke and fanning the flames of the crisis.
 Now, the disease is cutting a swath through Beijing, Latin America and southern sectors of the U.S. Where will the next major cluster appear?
 How else can so-called leaders weaponize the pandemic for political and financial gain.
 Unfortunately, these are all legitimate questions in this high-stakes, circus atmosphere.

-To the credit of the outbreak managers, flattening the curve of new infections is one of the keys to saving millions of lives.
+Flattening the curve of new infections is one of the keys to saving millions of lives.
 Social distancing and facemasks are certainly part of that equation, but many pathways are being ignored.
 Others are being mismanaged, if not glossed over.
-The bodycount continues to rise.
-So do the lies.

 For example, the coronavirus is in the blood of those infected.
 If we don’t have a way to screen and purify blood, transfusions will be a nightmare.